opensearch-project/project-website/_posts/2023-02-07-Announcing-Data-Prepper-2.1.0.md

 Data Prepper 2.1 supports sampling and rate limiting to limit the number of events that are sent to a sink.

-One possible use case for both these features is to reduce the load on the OpenSearch when storing ordinary (not very interesting) logs and metrics.
+These features can be used to reduce the load on the OpenSearch cluster when storing uninteresting logs and metrics.
+For example, you can limit the number of success HTTP logs or repetitive requests such as from a health check.

 Both sampling and rate limiting are available as configurable actions in the aggregate processor.
 To use sampling, specify the sampling percentage